t-0-m-1-3/netcom_splunk_course/6-using-basic-transforming-commands.md

 * You can remove fields by passing in False i.e.`showperc=False`
 * *BY* clauses can be used to show results over a set of fields `index=web sourcetype=access_combined action=purchase status=200 | top limit=20 categoryId`

-Using the top command with a single field:
+* Using the top command with a single field:
 `index=security sourcetype=linux_secure (fail* OR invalid) | top limit=5 src_ip`

-Using the top command with multiple fields:
+* Using the top command with multiple fields:
 `index=network sourcetype=cisco_wsa_squid | top cs_username x_webcat_code_full limit=3`

-Using top with a single field and a by clause:
+* Using top with a single field and a by clause:
-*Top 3 web categories browsed by user*
-`index=network sourcetype=cisco_wsa_squid | top x_webcat_code_full  by cs_username limit=3`
+* *Top 3 web categories browsed by user* `index=network sourcetype=cisco_wsa_squid | top x_webcat_code_full  by cs_username limit=3`
-*Top 3 users for each caetgory*
+* *Top 3 users for each caetgory*
 `index=network sourcetype=cisco_wsa_squid | top cs_username by x_webcat_code_full limit=3`
-*Display the Top 3 Web and User Categories, rename the count field, show count but not percent* `index=network sourcetype=cisco_wsa_squid | top cs_username x_webcat_code_full limit=3 countfield="Total Viewed" showperc=f`
+* *Display the Top 3 Web and User Categories, rename the count field, show count but not percent* `index=network sourcetype=cisco_wsa_squid | top cs_username x_webcat_code_full limit=3 countfield="Total Viewed" showperc=f`

+* Return the 20 most common values for a field

+`sourcetype=access_* | top limit=20 referer`

+This screen image shows the results of the search.
+There are three columns in the results: referer, count, and percent.
+Example 2: Return top values for one field organized by another field

+This search returns the top "action" values for each "referer_domain".

+`sourcetype=access_* | top action by referer_domain`

+Because a limit is not specified, this returns all the combinations of values for "action" and "referer_domain" as well as the counts and percentages:

+* Returns the top product purchased for each category
+    * **After you configure the field lookup, you can run this search using the time range, All time.**
+`sourcetype=access_* status=200 action=purchase | top 1 productName by categoryId showperc=f countfield=total`
+   *  This search returns the top product purchased for each category.
+Do not show the percent field.
+Rename the count field to "total".

 ## The `rare` command
 * Shows the least common values of a field set.
 * `index=sales sourcetype=vendor_sales | rare product_name showperc=f limit=1` What is selling the worst, right now
 * `index=sales sourcetype=vendor_sales | rare Vendor` will return the least amount of product sold
 * *BY* clauses can be used to show results over a set of fields

+* Return the least common values in the "url" field.
+Limits the number of values returned to 5.

+`... | rare url limit=5`

+* Return the least common values organized by host

+`... | rare user by host`

 ## The `stats` command
 * Helps in calculating statistics about search results